Inlet Park Redevelopment Project

 In developing this project, we have regularly engaged with the following stakeholder groups:

-- Coquitlam Moody Minor Baseball
+- Coquitlam Moody Softball Association

 - Port Moody Rotary Club